plyn85/First-Milestone-Project/README.md

 # Features

 ### Navbar
-The navbar is contained at the top of the page and has the gyms logo and five links to the rest of the page, plus a join button which when pressed brings to the user to a modal.
-The navbar Is fixed to the top of the page with opacity see trough effect also added.
+The navbar is contained at the top of the page and has the gyms logo and five links to the rest of the page, plus a join up button which when pressed brings to the user to a modal.
+ The navbar Is fixed to the top of the page  over lapping the callout Image  with opacity see trough effect also added.
+This allows the user to see trough the navigation bar as they scroll which Is especially useful on a mobile device so the user can use the dropdown menu navigation links to navigate the page will still being able to see trough the navigation bar to the website in the background.

 ### Callout
- The purpose of this section is to grab the customers attention providing them with the gym name,some pricing details and join us button. throughout the website there are several opportunities to access the modal through a join up button.
+ The purpose of this section is to grab the customers attention providing them with the gym name,some pricing details and join us button.
+Throughout the website there are several opportunities to access the modal through a join up button.
  I felt as the main goal of the website was to attract customers to join up it was important to give them multiple opportunities.
-This section also has a background Image which is set to cover the entire view height of the screen.
+This section also has a background Image which is set to cover the entire view height of the screen.Finally there is a jumbotron added which contains the gyms name an Inspirational quote, details of our cheapest joining price an another button with a chance to join up.

  ### About
 The about section  provides users with a description of the gym and Images of some of